Library Services & Technology Act (LSTA) Funding

 APPLY FOR A GRANT

-To begin the LSTA grant application process, read the Five-Year Plan and the LSTA grant guidelines, and then complete the worksheet found in the guidelines.
+To begin the LSTA grant application process, read the Five Year Plan and the new LSTA grant guidelines.
+Check out the "Learn about LSTA Grants" webinar mentioned above.

-Your project idea must align with one of the following Arizona LSTA goal categories:
+Your project idea must align with one of the following Arizona LSTA goal categories from the Five Year Plan:

 - Information Preservation and Access